mkingopng/go-ref-lights/notes.md

    - the referee page has a button called Home. we should remove this button as it is not needed.

+   - When the referee logs out the meet persists
+   - When the admin logs out the meet resets

 4. There needs to be a super-user or sudo role who can log into any meet and take control as a fall-back position.
 This is not yet built in to the functionality.
 Not sure how to implement this yet.